envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q:: What are the actions that can be performed on a data structure?
 A:: -
-1.Insertion: Add a new data item in a given collection of items
+1. Insertion: Add a new data item in a given collection of items
-2.Deletion: Delete data from a collection
+2. Deletion: Delete data from a collection
-3.Traversal: Access to each data item exactly once so it can be processed
+3. Traversal: Access to each data item exactly once so it can be processed
-4.Searching: Find the location of the data item if it exists in a given collection
+4. Searching: Find the location of the data item if it exists in a given collection
-5.Sorting: Having data that is sorted
+5. Sorting: Having data that is sorted
-6.Access: How do we access this data that we have on our computer
+6. Access: How do we access this data that we have on our computer

 Q:: What are the 2 pillars of Data Structures?
 A:: How to build one